 Within the citadel, we visit the Mohammad Ali Mosque which dominates the Cairo skyline.
 Begun by Mohammad Ali Pasha in 1830 and completed by Said Pasha in 1857, the mosque was built in a distinctly Ottoman architectural style to commemorate Ali Pasha’s eldest son, who died in 1816.
 Ali Pasha demolished a complex of Ayyubid and Fatamid buildings to establish his own dynastic architectural presence on this summit of the Islamic centre of the city.

-In the evening we dine together at our hotel.
-(Overnight Cairo) D
+In the evening we regather for an introductory lecture before dining together at our hotel.
+(Overnight Giza) D

-Day 2: Wednesday 22 November, Giza – Saqqara – Memphis – Giza
+Day 2: Wednesday 22 November, Giza: Saqqara & Memphis

 - Imhotep Museum

 - Pyramid Complex of Djoser